cosmos/cosmos-sdk/docs/architecture/adr-070-unordered-account.md

 On start up, the node needs to ensure the TxManager's state contains all un-expired transactions that have been committed to the chain.
-This is critical since if the state is not properly initialized, the node will not reject duplicate transactions and thus will not provide replay protection.
+This is critical since if the state is not properly initialized, the node will not reject duplicate transactions and thus will not provide replay protection, and will likely get an app hash mismatch error.

 We propose to write all un-expired unordered transactions from the TxManager's to file on disk.
 On start up, the node will read this file and re-populate the TxManager's